-If you have been following along, you may know our friends at Protect The Harvest have been battling a succession of ballot initiatives in several other states that aim to turn the basic husbandry practices used by ranchers into a sex crime.
-As Protect the Harvest has revealed, radical vegan and animal rights activist groups are gaining traction across the country, and along with that, their influence on policy is right here in Arizona.
+If you have been following along, you may know our friends at Protect The Harvest have been battling a succession of ballot initiatives in several states that aim to turn basic husbandry practices used by ranchers into sex crimes.
+As Protect The Harvest has revealed, radical vegan and animal rights activist groups are gaining traction across the country, and with that, their influence on policy is here in Arizona.

-The Citizens of Western Watersheds is a radical environmental group based out of Hailey, Idaho who, on its website, claims that public lands, wildlife, and recreation are threatened by livestock grazing.
-Their website employs the typical doom and gloom scare tactics with the distinguishing “act now or the wolves will die” scenarios for which animal rights activist groups are known.
+The Citizens of Western Watersheds is a radical environmental group based out of Hailey, Idaho, which, on its website, claims that public lands, wildlife, and recreation are threatened by livestock grazing.
+Their website employs typical doom-and-gloom scare tactics with the distinguishing “act now or the wolves will die” scenarios for which animal rights activist groups are known.

 Founded on a personal vendetta, the Citizens of Western Watersheds is known for being outspoken and has grown into a large organization with the reduction and eradication of cattle grazing as the primary focus.